 Planting a Deer-Resistant Herb Garden

-While no plant is 100-percent deer resistant, there are some plants, including herbs, that deer tend to avoid.
-Select plants that are for the most part off-putting to deer, such as plants with textures and scents that deer tend to avoid.
+While no plant is 100 percent deer resistant, there are some plants, including herbs, that deer tend to avoid.
+Select plants that are, for the most part, off-putting to deer, such as plants with textures and scents that deer dislike.

-Some great additions to the deer-resistant herb garden include:
+Here are some great additions to the deer-resistant herb garden.

 • Great in teas